Kayckbr/DeadByNextbots/README.md

 * Enter **download_depot 381210 381211 196577578371581026** in the Steam console

 Files will be located in **steamapps\content\app_381210\** when the depot download is complete.

+#Notes:

+Buffs:
+Killer speed incresed to 7%
+RedStain is hidden.
+TerrorRadius is 64.